-How to Find Files Owned by Users(s) in Linux
+Find Files Owned by a Specific User in Linux by Example

 Fix “Unable to Fetch Some Archives” Error in Ubuntu